lihe/My_English_learning/README.md

 Everything about him was old except his eyes and they were the same color as the sea and were cheerful and undefeated.|8/6/2020
-Let life be beautiful like summer flowers and death like autumn leaves.|8/7/2020 The hardships that I encounted in the past will help me succeed in the future.|8/11/2020
+Let life be beautiful like summer flowers and death like autumn leaves.|8/7/2020 The hardships that I encounted in the past will help me succeed in the future.|8/11/2020 Love does not consist in gazing at each other but in looking outward together in the same direction.|8/12/2020

 ## Translation
 Translation|Date